tantaman/tantaman.github.io/blog/2021-12-20-mathematician-running-the-world.md

 What an absurd statement.

 I'll just focus on two ways this is wrong.
-The first is that mathematics is irrational through omission.
+The first is that mathematics is irrational through omission.<!--truncate-->

 # Irrational Through Omission